ClickHouse/examples/observability/logs/kubernetes/fluentbit_to_vector/README.md

 ## Install the aggregator

-Installs the vector as a deployment.
+Installs the vector as a StatefulSet.

 ```bash
 helm install vector-aggregator-fluent vector/vector \